 10. Lammermoor Beach, Yeppoon

 The Yeppoon area is home to some beautiful beaches, and luckily most of them allow dogs off-leash.
 However, the default rule is for beaches to allow off-leash dogs only before 8am and after 4pm, unless otherwise signposted.
-There are two beaches that allow off-leash dogs during the day, but only on weekdays, not at all on weekends.
+There are two beaches that allow off-leash dogs during the day, but only on weekdays, and not at all on weekends.

 My pick of the dog-friendly beaches around Yeppoon is Lammermoor Beach.
 This beautiful length of sand stretches for over a kilometre just north of the Keppel Bay Marina.
 However, you’ll need to visit before 8am or after 4pm to allow your dog off their leash, otherwise they’ll need to be kept leashed.
 During the middle of the day, you can instead let your dog off leash at the nearby Olive Dorey Park on Clayton Road.